qualcomm/resource-tuner/Docs/HOW-TO.md

 ---

 # 5. How to add a new Property
+Resource Tuner provides a set of Common Properties that are applicable to all devices.
+Users can specify their own custom Properties on top of the common ones.
+Custom Properties can be specified in a yaml file (similar to Common Properties).

 Common Properties are defined by resource-tuner in the /etc/resource-tuner/common/PropertiesConfig.yaml file, to add your own custom properties one of the following 2 strategies can be followed:

 1. Add the Custom PropertiesConfig.yaml at /etc/resource-tuner/custom.
 Note the file name must exactly match "PropertiesConfig.yaml".
 As part of initialization, resource-tuner will check if this file is present, if it is, it will be parsed alongside the Common Properties.

 2. The custom Properties file can also be placed in a different location other than /etc/resource-tuner/custom/.
 This can be done through Resource Tuner's Extension Interface.
 For example if the file is present at /opt/custom/PropertiesConfig.yaml, then the RESTUNE_REGISTER_CONFIG macro can be used as follows: